GatoGraphQL/GatoGraphQL/README.md

 ### Installing the demo

 Because the [scripts automating the installation process](https://github.com/leoloso/PoP/issues/49) are not done yet, we provide file [getpop-demo/install.zip](https://github.com/leoloso/PoP/tree/master/install/getpop-demo/install.zip) to quickly install a copy of [GetPoP Demo website](https://demo.getpop.org/) in your localhost.
 Read the installation instructions [here](https://github.com/leoloso/PoP/blob/master/install/getpop-demo/install.md).
+This is not ideal, but bear with us until we can work on the scripts.
+If the installation fails, please [contact Leo](mailto:leo@getpop.org) and he will help set it up.

 ## Configuration